This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make this recipe for crack chicken for two.
+These photos and instructions help you visualize how to make this small batch crack chicken casserole.
 See the recipe box below for ingredient amounts and full recipe instructions.

-Note: These instructions include cooking the chicken, but you can use leftover cooked chicken or rotisserie chicken instead.
-If using cooked chicken, skip to Step 7 to add it to the dish.
+Note: These instructions include cooking the chicken, but you can also use leftover cooked chicken or rotisserie chicken.
+If using pre-cooked chicken, skip to Step 4.

 chicken pieces cooking in a skillet.

-1. Sauté the Onions: Add the remaining olive oil to the skillet.
-Add the onions and sauté for about 1 minute, stirring occasionally, until translucent.
+1. Sauté Onions and Garlic: Add the remaining olive oil to the skillet.
+Sauté the onions for 1 minute until translucent, then stir in the garlic and cook for 30 seconds.

 onions and garlic cooking together in a skillet.